LucasKuhn/joaonette/README.md

 Test suite based on Moulinette, made by "Iniciativa João" ⛺️

 # Setup
-1. Clone this repo ( I suggest cloning to the root and calling it tests )
+1. Clone this repo ( I suggest cloning to the root and calling it joaonette )
 ```sh
 cd ~
 git https://github.com/LucasKuhn/joaonette.git